conradoqg/naivecoin/README.md

 3. Add a reward transaction containing 50 coins to the miner's address;
 4. Prove work for this block;

-###### Prove-of-work
+###### Proof-of-work

-The prove-of-work is done by calculating the 14 first hex values for a given transaction hash and increases the nonce until it reaches the minimal difficulty level required.
+The proof-of-work is done by calculating the 14 first hex values for a given transaction hash and increases the nonce until it reaches the minimal difficulty level required.
 The difficulty increases by an exponential value (power of 5) every 5 blocks created.
 Around the 70th block created it starts to spend around 50 seconds to generate a new block with this configuration.
 All these values can be tweaked.

 ```javascript
 const difficulty = this.blockchain.getDifficulty();